Jun. 16, 2020

 If I were the GM Series: New York Knicks

 While the 22-team NBA return to action receives a bulk of the attention, there are eight NBA teams missing the action.
 The teams not resuming action on July 30 are in the bottom tier of the league.
 In other words, these teams need help.
 In this series, I'll be taking control of the eight NBA teams that finished at the bottom of the NBA standings.
-I will split my decisions into three categories: The draft, Free Agency, and whether or not to make a coaching change.
+I'll split my decisions into three categories: The NBA Draft, Free Agency, and whether or not to make a coaching change.
 (NOTE: All moves will be realistic.)

 The fifth team I'll be taking over is the 21-45 New York Knicks.
 The Knicks have the sixth-highest odds to land the number one overall pick.